-However, there is a radical difference between the rationality of judgment and the rationality of decision.
+However, there is a raducal difference between the rationality of judgment and the rationality of decision.
 Judgment is an act of rational consciousness, but decision is an act of rational self-consciousness.
 The rationality of judgment emerges in the unfolding of the detached and disinterested desire to know in the process towards knowledge of the universe of being.
-But the rationality of decision emerges in the demand of the rationally conscious subject for consistency between his knowing and his deciding and doing.
-Again, the rationality of judgment everyons if in fact a reasonable judgment occurs, but the rationality of decision emerges if in fact a reasonable decision occurs.
-Finally, the effective rationality of the subject of rational consciousness is radically negative, for then the subject is effectively rational if he does not allow other desire to interfere with the functioning of the pure desire to know; but the effective rationality of the subject of rational selfconsciousness is radically positive, for then the subject is effectively rational only if his demand effections between knowing and doing is followed by his deciding and doing in a manner consistent with his knowing.
+But the rationality of decision emerges in the demand of the rationally conscious subject for consistency between his knowing and his doing deciding and doing.
+Again, the rationality of judgment emerges if in fact a reasonable judgment occurs, but the rationality of decision emerges if in ract a reasonable decision occurs.
+Providence words, there s a succession of stages of consciousness.
+One is empirically conscious when one exceriences.
+One is intelligently conscious in a first degree when one inquires intelligently, in a second degree when one formulates intelligently, in a third degree when one formulates the procedures of intelligent inquiry, One is rationally conscious in a first degree when one raises the question for reflection and refuses assent until the virtually unconditioned is grasped, in a second degree when one grasps the unconditioned and assents, in a third degree when one has analysed the nature of one's rational consciousness.
+Finally, one is rationally self-conscious in a first degree in fact a reasonable decision occurs.
+Finally, the rationality of the subject of rational consciousness is radically negative, for then wattichallity densists the subject is effectively rational if he does not allow other desire to interfere with the functioning of the pure desire to know; but the rationality of the subject of rational self-consciusness is radically positive, for then the subject is effectively rational only if his demand for consistency between knowing and doing is followed by his deciding and doing in a manner consistent with his knowing.

 In other words, there is a succession of enlargements of consciousness, a succession of transformations of what consciousness means.
-Saking replaces dreaming.
+Waking replaces dreaming.
 Intelligent inquiry emerges in waking to compound intelligent with empirical consciousness.
 Critical reflection follows understanding and formulation to add rational consciousness to intelligent and empirical consciousness.
-But the final enlargement and transformation of consciousness consists in the empirically, intelligently, and rationally conscious subject 1) demanding conformity of his doing to his knowing and 2) acceding to that demand by deciding reasonably.
+But the final enlargement and transformation of consciousness consists in the empirically, intelligently, and rationally exercise conscious subject 1) demanding conformity of his doing to his knowing and 2) acceding to that demand by deciding reasonably. is Again, a set of corollaries for the be noted.